-Mission
+Mission:

-Together we will teach children to see the world through the eyes of Christ and to model the lives of the Saints in a rigorous academic environment.
+Together we will see the world through the eyes of Christ by actively learning, living and witnessing our Catholic faith in a rigorous academic environment.

 The school reserves the right to amend the handbook for just cause with proper notice given to parents/guardians if changes are made.